 - Work towards various methods of decentralization of messaging nodes, pending further research, development and collaboration with specialist developers.

-- Work with OPL on a framework to make it easy, safe and profitable to build and support community projects.
+- Work with OPL on a framework to make it easy to build and support community projects.

-- The goal is to make Obsidian a community-owned project like Bitcoin, where anyone and everyone can contribute without asking for permission.
+- The goal is to make Obsidian a community-owned project, where anyone and everyone can contribute.

-- Feasibility study and work towards implementing atomic cross-chain transactions.
+- Feasibility study and work towards implementing atomic swaps.

 Obsidian Glass Update

-One of the Obsidian (ODN) core team members, Sagemark and his team have been hard at work with support from OPL on their third-party Obsidian Glass application ready for release with the windows client app for Obsidian messenger.
+One of the Obsidian (ODN) core team members, Jordan and his team have been hard at work on their third-party Obsidian Glass application ready for release with the windows client app for Obsidian messenger.
 We currently are working on UI design and profile creation is well underway.
 There is more to work on, and the future of Glass is exciting as it opens the doors to mainstream acknowledgement through collaborative efforts.
 Here is a screenshot of the current test site.